zh3ngxu/lab-airflow/README.md

 docker-compose up
 ```

-Use Dockerfile to install dependecy in a custom image, and comment out `image: ${AIRFLOW_IMAGE_NAME:-apache/airflow:2.8.1} # build: .` in docker-compose yaml file.
+If you would like to customize the Docker image, please modify the Dockerfile and uncomment line 53: `image: ${AIRFLOW_IMAGE_NAME:-apache/airflow:2.8.1} # build: .` in docker-compose yaml file.

 ## load files preparation
 The `sales.csv` has sample product sales dataset, use the `file_split.py` to create files containing sales events on each day.
 And create a S3 bucket to upload files to s3 bucket.
-This step is to mimic the vendor sales data sharing, and detecting and picking files for process will be the first step in the pipeline
+This step is to mimic the sales data dropping from vendors, and the file existance will be validated in the first task of the workflow.
+Update the `s3_bucket` in the dag file as well.

 ```bash
 cd sales_data/